jkrug/TOXID-cURL/README.md

 Specifically, add the URLs to your CMS and enter a URL in "URL Identifier / SEO-Snippet:", e.g. "Blog".
 Even if you only use one language, enter a value for the other language, too!
-Otherwise, the internet might explode, or at least you will get the blog contents for every page in your shop :)
+Otherwise, the internet might explode, or at least you will get the blog contents for every page in your shop. :)

 Also, make sure you add a "/" at the end of your CMS URL, e.g. "http://blog.mysite.com/", otherwise you will get double-slashes in your blog URLs ("../Blog//foo-bar").